gngrwzrd/UIImageLoader/readme.md

 It works with servers that support ETag/If-None-Match and Cache-Control headers.

 If the server responds with only ETag you can optionally cache the image for a default amount of time.
-Or don't cache it at all and send requests each time.
+Or don't cache it at all and send requests each time to check for modified content.

 If a response is 403 it uses the cached image available on disk.